Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Introduction

 Despite the successful application of MoE in multimodal problems, most existing MoE architectures rely on routers that consider only the similarity between input tokens and experts; such routers only operate on static modalities \citep{riquelme2021scaling, fedus2022switch}, or static features from temporal modalities \citep{xie2025more, zhu2025hierarchical}.
-However, as data becomes increasingly multimodal and temporal \citep{baltruvsaitis2018multimodal, liang2024foundations}, this routing mechanism fails to account for the rich and diverse temporal dynamics and interactions of multimodal data \citep{zhang2025hierarchical, zhouoracle}.
-In real-world applications, using multimodal interaction at a single time point often fails to capture the full landscape of cross-modal relationships, as delayed effects between variables or modalities are common.
+However, in real-world applications, using multimodal interaction at a single time point often fails to capture the full landscape of cross-modal relationships, as delayed effects between variables or modalities are common~\citep{zhang2025hierarchical, zhouoracle}.
 For example, when understanding human communication, a brief eyebrow raise followed 200–400 ms later by rising intonation and a half-smile turns the same words into sarcasm; in medical diagnosis, a slow overnight drift in $\mathrm{SpO_2}$ and respiratory rate, followed hours later by fever and elevated lactate, flags early sepsis.
-This raises an essential question: \textit{Can we incorporate dynamic multimodal interaction as prior knowledge to guide MoE training and inference?} To capture such dynamic interactions, a successful MoE model should be able to: (1) employ a well-defined quantitative measure of multimodal interaction that accounts for time-delayed effects between modalities, and (2) incorporate an enhanced MoE architecture capable of leveraging this information during training.
-With these components, the model becomes more proactive and context-aware, leading to improved performance by better understanding complex, time-evolving multimodal processes.
+This raises an essential question: \textit{Can we incorporate temporal multimodal interaction to guide MoE training and inference?} To capture such temporal interactions, a successful MoE model should be able to: (1) employ a well-defined quantitative measure of multimodal interaction that accounts for time-delayed interactions between modalities, and (2) incorporate an enhanced MoE architecture capable of leveraging this information during training.
+With these components, the model can become more proactive and context-aware, leading to improved performance by better understanding complex, time-evolving multimodal processes.